HR-CMGT/PRG06-vue-workshop/README.md

 ## Reactive data

 The strength of Reactive frameworks such as Vue, React and Angular is that it we can bind DOM elements (our UI) to data in components.
 This is called **reactive data**.
-As a comparison, without a reactive framework you use the following script to update your UI, every time our data has changed.
+As a comparison, without a reactive framework you would have to call an update function manually, every time your state has changed:
 ```
 <div id="user"></div>
 function updateUI(){